Gambert64/QuickNote_Editor/README.md

-# QuickNote - Modern Text Editor
+# TextBert - Simple Text Editor

-QuickNote is a modern, lightweight text editor built with Python using CustomTkinter.
-It features a clean, modern interface with tab support, file operations, and essential text editing capabilities.
+TextBert is a simple lightweight text editor built with Python using CustomTkinter.
+It features a minimalistic interface with tab support, file operations, and essential text editing capabilities.

 ## Features

-- Modern, customizable UI using CustomTkinter
+- Modern UI using CustomTkinter
 - Tab-based interface for working with multiple files
 - File operations (New, Open, Save, Save As)
 - Undo/Redo functionality